Dental Implants in Calgary, AB

 For those missing single or multiple teeth, there are more tooth replacement options than ever.
 A great metal-free option that has continued to rise in popularity in the dental industry is zirconia dental implants.
 These are a great alternative to traditional titanium implants.
 Zirconia implants have the same advantages as titanium implants however they are white in colour and mimic the natural look of the tooth.

-Long-term predictability of dental implants depends on the surgeon’s ability to manipulate hard and soft tissues (bone and gum tissue, respectively).
-As a periodontist, Dr. Gibson is a gum surgery specialist with years of training and experience carrying out bone grafts and gum grafts in conjunction with dental implants.
+Long-term predictability of dental implants depends on the surgeon’s ability to manipulate bone and gum tissue.
+As a periodontist, Dr. Gibson is a gum surgery specialist with years of training and experience performing bone grafts and gum grafts in conjunction with dental implants.

 While dental implants have high success rates, some implants suffer from complications.
 Although dental implants cannot get cavities, they can get gum disease (peri-implantitis).
 This means it is important to care for your implants just like natural teeth.
 They need to be brushed, flossed, and get professionally cleaned on a regular basis.
 Otherwise bacteria can travel underneath the gums leading to bone loss and even implant loss over time.
-Click here to learn more about Peri-Implantitis Treatment.
+Learn more about peri-implantitis treatment.

 Denture wearers can benefit greatly from dental implants.
 In the past, dentures were the only method of replacing missing teeth for years.
 However, denture since dentures sit on top of your gums they can be unstable, causing difficulty chewing and speaking.
 The dentures also put pressure on the gums, which causes the jaw bone to shrink over time, so the dentures will always become loose, no matter how well they fit at first.
 Dentures can be attached to dental implants, leading to a significant increase in support and retention.
 According to a consensus out of McGill University, due to the very poor stability of lower dentures, the use of two implants in the lower jaw to support a lower denture offers significantly better function and is now considered the standard of care.